Education

 • Invest state dollars to bolster the Kansas child care system — for example, providing funding to increase provider wages or constructing new, safe environments for children.

-• Expand universal pre-kindergarten offerings and funding across the state.
+• Expanding universal pre-kindergarten offerings and funding across the state.

-• Shift child care subsidy benefits from a market rate to a cost of quality model.
+• Shifting child care subsidy benefits from a market rate to a cost-of-quality model.
 Market rate is what parents are willing to pay but does not account for benefits or a living wage for providers.
 A cost-of-quality model considers all necessary expenses of care, creating a rich and healthy learning environment, while allowing providers to cover all living expenses and benefits.
-Cost of quality has proven successful in other states.
+Cost-of-quality models have proven successful in other states.